Cray-HPE/docs-csm/operations/network/management_network/configure_snmp.md

 ### Mellanox SNMP

-Note: REDS Hardware Discovery only scans leaf switches and Mellanox switches are only used as spines.
-As such, SNMP on the Mellanox switches is only used by the Prometheus SNMP Exporter.
+> ***NOTE*** REDS Hardware Discovery only scans leaf switches and Mellanox switches are only used as spines.
+As such,
+> SNMP on the Mellanox switches is only used by the Prometheus SNMP Exporter.

 Find Mellanox specific documentation in the [Mellanox Management Docs](./mellanox/README.md)